 If you have concerns about a particular leader who is between the age of 16 and 18 completing these requirements please contact the CPU for advice.

-Many children’s programs in the church have young people helping out in a leadership role.
-However, as it is not wise for someone under the age of 16 to be in sole charge of a group of younger children, they cannot be the main leader of a group.
+Many children’s programs in the church have young people helping out in a junior helper role.
+However, as it is not wise for someone under the age of 16 to be in charge of a group of younger children.
+They cannot be the main leader of a group and ideally they should be helping the leaders rather than leading themselves.

-If you have a particular situation involving a young leader who is under the age of 16 and you require clarification of what is required please contact the CPU.
+If you have a particular situation involving a young helper who is under the age of 16 and you require clarification of what is required please contact the CPU.

 There are some people in our churches who work with children and young people who are not eligible to apply for a Working with Children Check.
-For example, anyone under the age of 18 years cannot obtain a WWCC.
 There are others who are exempt from the Check (see the list below).

 People who are exempt from the NSW Working with Children Check